quii/learn-go-with-tests/maps.md

 }
 ```

-This algorithm looks almost identical to `Add` except we switched when we update
+This function looks almost identical to `Add` except we switched when we update
 the `dict` and when we return an error.

 ### Note on declaring a new error for Update